 - Learn practical approaches for developing robust assays for biochemical, cell-based and high-content screening as well as the selection and development of optimal assay reagents.

-- Participate in discussions of important statistical and data analysis concepts with an emphasis on using these concepts to collect the best possible data and make go/no go decisions based on experimental results
+- Discuss and interpret important statistical and data analysis concepts with an emphasis on using these concepts to collect the best possible data and make go/no go decisions based on experimental results.

 - Share experiences and seek practical advice about individual research concerns.